wapmorgan/Morphos/README.md

 _Tip_: adjust `NUM_WORKERS` env variable if you will send a lot of load to service.
 By default, it's 4.

-There are a **API:** marks in documentation for functions, that exposed as service endpoints.
+There are **API:** marks in documentation for functions, that exposed as service endpoints.
 Just pass them the same arguments as to PHP-functions/methods.

 ## Quick Start